dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 A builder type is a class or struct type that corresponds to a specific task type.
-A builder type can have at most one type parameter and cannot not be nested in a generic type.
-A builder type shall have the following public methods (for non-generic builder types, `SetResult` has no parameters):
+A builder type can have at most one type parameter and cannot be nested in a generic type.
+A builder type shall have the following public members (for non-generic builder types, `SetResult` has no parameters):

 ```csharp
 class «TaskBuilderType»<T>